cottand/Confis/docs/src/doc/docs/index.md

 # About

+> "O ye who believe!
+When ye deal with each other, in transactions involving future obligations in a fixed period of time, reduce them to writing."
+*-- Holy Qur'an, 2:282*

-**Confis** is a framework for representing legal agreements.
+**Confis** (In Spanish, slang for _trust_ and short for _confianzas_) is a framework for writing and representing legal agreements.

-It includes its own language to write legal contracts and the ability to ask questions in order to allow parties to figure out their legal capabilities.
+It includes its own language to write legal contracts and the ability to ask questions in order to allow parties to figure out their legal capabilities and responsibilities.

+It is meant to be a generalisation of a [Ricardian Contract](https://en.wikipedia.org/wiki/Ricardian_contract).

 ## Quick example